trottar/scrivener-latex/PhDThesis.md

 The data acquired by CODA is analyzed by using CERN’s software framework called $\textbf{ROOT}$.
-The current C++ framework of ROOT was started in 1995 as an updated system to replace the old Fortran77 version \cite{brun_history_2011}.
+The current C++ framework of ROOT was started in 1995 as an updated system to replace the old Fortran77 version [\cite{brun_history_2011}].
 Since then, ROOT has become the standard analysis software in medium to high-energy nuclear physics.

 The ROOT framework comprises a set of libraries and tools that facilitate the handling and analyzing large datasets.
 These libraries cover various mathematical and analysis purposes, such as $\textbf{MathCore}$, which provides the primary mathematical functions, and $\textbf{Minuit}$, a numerical minimization software.
-Using a built-in C++ interpreter, either $\textbf{CLING}$ or $\textbf{ACLiC}$ (specifically, for compiling macros in a ROOT session), data can be quickly analyzed  \cite{root_team_root_2023}.
+Using a built-in C++ interpreter, either $\textbf{CLING}$ or $\textbf{ACLiC}$ (specifically, for compiling macros in a ROOT session), data can be quickly analyzed  [\cite{root_team_root_2023}].

 Hall C has adapted this ROOT framework into a hall-specific one called $\textbf{hcana}$.
-It was developed to replace the old Hall C analyzer, $\textbf{ENGINE}$ (written in Fortran), and is an extension of the Hall A analyzer, $\textbf{PODD}$ \cite{jones_hall_2022} \cite{brash_github_2014}. hcana is compiled using scons and subsequently ready for use in analysis.
+It was developed to replace the old Hall C analyzer, $\textbf{ENGINE}$ (written in Fortran), and is an extension of the Hall A analyzer, $\textbf{PODD}$ [\cite{jones_hall_2022}] [\cite{brash_github_2014}]. hcana is compiled using scons and subsequently ready for use in analysis.
 It is used just the same as ROOT, but with its own built-in classes and objects that are Hall C specific.

-## Python Analysis Framework{#Section-3.1}
+\markedsection{Python Analysis Framework}{Python Analysis Framework}\label{Chapter-3-1}

 \input{figures/texs/fig:3-1_lt_analysis_procedure.tex}

 The general LT analysis procedure can be found in figure \ref{fig:3-1_lt_analysis_procedure}.
 In the KaonLT experiment, hallc_replay_lt was the first stage of the analysis procedure.
 As outlined in figure \ref{fig:3-1_LT_Analysis_Workflow_1}, the kinematic offsets were applied to the data and then analyzed through hallc_replay_lt.
 This analysis also calculated most of the efficiencies and systematic uncertainties\footnote{Specifically, the hallc\_replay\_lt framework calculated the hodoscope, HMS Cerenkov, SHMS aerogel, and tracking efficiencies and systematic uncertainties.} (additional details regarding this matter will be provided in the subsequent sections).
-This stage of the analysis was conducted in the $\textbf{hallc\_replay\_lt}$ directory, which contains all the parameters and definition files required for the hallc_replay_lt analysis \cite{kay_github_2018-1}.
+This stage of the analysis was conducted in the $\textbf{hallc\_replay\_lt}$ directory, which contains all the parameters and definition files required for the hallc_replay_lt analysis [\cite{kay_github_2018-1}].
 The output ROOT files of the hallc_replay_lt analysis are then processed by scripts using the custom $\textbf{ltsep}$ Python package where the PID/cointime cuts are defined.

 \input{figures/texs/fig:3-1_LT_Analysis_Workflow_1.tex}

-The ltsep Python package was created to allow flexibility and modularity to the more rigid hcana framework \cite{trotta_github_2020}.
+The ltsep Python package was created to allow flexibility and modularity to the more rigid hcana framework [\cite{trotta_github_2020}].
 With its extensive library of publicly available packages, Python is a highly intuitive and dynamic programming language that excels in data analysis.
 Although it takes a hit in speed and performance compared to its C++ counterpart, the tools available in Python outweigh these shortcomings.
 For these reasons, it was decided that, beyond the initial step, the analysis framework would revolve around Python\footnote{Python3.4 was used because it is the standard version of Python used for ROOT 6.18.04 in the Jlab farm}.

 \input{figures/texs/fig:3-1_LT_Analysis_Workflow_2.tex}